+Yahweh continues his message of judgment on the people of Moab.

+Kerioth

+This is the name of a city or town.
+(See: How to Translate Names)

 Moab will die

 Here "Moab" represents the people of Moab.
 Alternate translation: "The people of Moab will die" (See: Metonymy)

 in an uproar

 An uproar is a very loud noise.

-- fire

-- and it will devour

-- Moab

-- will die

-- the sound of

-- the horn
+ULT

+2 I will send fire on Moab, and it will devour the fortresses of Kerioth.
+Moab will die in an uproar, with shouting and the sound of the horn.

 the judge in her

 "the ruler of Moab"

 all the princes

 "all the officials" or "all the leaders"

-- I will destroy

-- I will kill

-- the princes

-- Yahweh
+ULT

 3 I will destroy the judge in her, and I will kill all the princes with him," says Yahweh.

+For three sins of ... even for four

 This is a poetic device.
 It does not mean that a specific number of sins had been committed, but indicates that many sins had led to God's judgment.
 See how you translated these words in Amos 1:3.

 Judah

 This represents the people of Judah.
 Alternate translation: "the people of Judah" (See: Metonymy)

+ULT

 4 This is what Yahweh says: "For three sins of Judah, even for four, I will not turn away punishment, because they rejected the law of Yahweh and did not keep his statutes.
 Their lies caused them to go astray, after which their fathers had also walked.

+I will not turn away punishment

 Yahweh uses two negatives here to emphasize that he will punish them.
 See how you translated these words in Amos 1:3.
 (See: Litotes)

 Their lies

 This expression here probably refers to worshiping false gods or idols.
 Alternate translation: "Their worship of idols" (See: Metaphor)

 go astray ... walked

 Worshiping false gods is spoken of as if people were walking behind them.
 (See: Metaphor)

-- Yahweh

-- Yahweh

-- Iudah

-- I will...turn away punishment

-- the law of

-- did...keep

-- and...his statutes

-- their fathers

-- · had also walked

 it will devour the fortresses of Jerusalem

 Here Yahweh's judgment is spoken of as if it were a fire that was consuming the fortresses.
 (See: Metaphor)

-- fire

-- on Judah

-- and it will devour

-- Jerusalem
+ULT

 5 I will send fire on Judah, and it will devour the fortresses of Jerusalem."

+For three sins of ... even for four

 This is a poetic device.
 It does not meaan that a specific number of sins had been committed, but indicates that many of sins had led to God's judgment.
 See how you translated these words in Amos 1:3.

 Israel

+ULT

 6 This is what Yahweh says: "For three sins of Israel, even for four, I will not turn away punishment, because they sold the innocent for silver and the needy for a pair of sandals.

 This represents the Israelite people.
 Alternate translation: "the people of Israel" (See: Metonymy)

+I will not turn away punishment

 Yahweh uses two negatives here to emphasize that he would punish them.
 See how you translated these words in Amos 1:3.
 (See: Litotes)

 the innocent

 This refers to innocent people in general.
 Alternate translation: "innocent people" (See: Nominal Adjectives)

 the needy

 This refers to needy people in general.
 Alternate translation: "needy people" (See: Nominal Adjectives)

-- Yahweh

-- Israel

-- I will...turn away punishment

-- the innocent

-- for silver

-- sandals
+General Information:

 The word "they" in these verses refers to the people of Israel.
+Connecting Statement: